zagramy/Minecraft-schem-to-Timberborn/README.md

 ### `..._log.json`

 A log file containing generated map data for inspection.
-It can be safely deleted.
+It can be safely deleted, cteated if `"logFileCreate": true,` in config.json.

 ---